 The votes are encrypted at all times, from the moment they are submitted by voters in the voter portal until they are counted.

 The encrypted votes are stored on ISO- and TÜV-certified Swiss Post servers.
 The voter’s name and address are not saved on the systems at any time.

 Votes cannot be attributed to voters

 Once a vote is cast, it cannot be attributed to a specific voter either before or after the votes are counted.
-This is because the electoral registers in the E-voting system have already been anonymized during the preparation stage and because votes are separated from the registration number once cast.
+This is because the electoral registers in the e-voting system have already been anonymized during the preparation stage in the canton and because the ballots are also separated from the voting cards once cast.

 Entering your year of birth

-In certain cantons, voters will be asked to enter their year of birth in addition to the input codes when logging in.
+In certain cantons, voters will be asked to enter a second authentication characteristic (such as their year of birth) in addition to the input codes when logging in.
 Your year of birth will not be shown on your voting card and therefore provides additional security.